outofcoffee/corebot/README.md

 ## Roadmap

-* Notify lock owner on unlock.
+* Notify lock owner on unlock by another user.
 * Last deployment query (what version, who triggered it etc.).
 * Status check should query Rundeck job status.
-* Add stop/abort action
+* Add stop/abort action.
-* Multiple rooms (move into action config - set by action)
+* Feedback if spoken to in room not on whitelist.
-* Feedback if spoken to in room not on whitelist
+* Allow jobs to be specified by project and job name, not just job ID.

 ## Contributing